Donders-Institute/dicom-dataflow/docker/README.md

 This service set makes use of the containers organised in the following sub-directories:

-- `docker/irodsclient`
+- `docker/irodsclient`: iRODS icommand client with proper setup for DI-RDM
-- `docker/stager`
+- `docker/stager`: the stager service written in [Node.js](http://nodejs.org), and built on top of the [Kue](http://automattic.github.io/kue/) task scheduler.

-These containers are orchestrated by the docker-compose file `docker/docker-compose-stager.yml`.
+They are orchestrated by the docker-compose file `docker/docker-compose-stager.yml`.

 ### 1. docker host requirements

-- directory `/scratch/data_stager`
+- sufficient space on `/scratch/data_stager` for persistent [Redis](http://redis.io) database (for Kue)
 - access to the project storage, i.e. the `/project` directory
 - accepting inbound connectivity via port: `3000`